Can 3M Company (MMM) Remain Competitive?

 MMM’s Market Performance

-MMM stocks went down by -5.32% for the week, with a monthly jump of 1.50% and a quarterly performance of 8.41%, while its annual performance rate touched -29.35%.
-The volatility ratio for the week stands at 3.29% while the volatility levels for the past 30 days are set at 2.24% for 3M Company.
-The simple moving average for the period of the last 20 days is -7.12% for MMM stocks with a simple moving average of -12.85% for the last 200 days.
+MMM stocks went down by -4.48% for the week, with a monthly drop of -4.13% and a quarterly performance of -6.07%, while its annual performance rate touched -31.93%.
+The volatility ratio for the week stands at 2.99% while the volatility levels for the past 30 days are set at 2.39% for 3M Company.
+The simple moving average for the period of the last 20 days is -5.98% for MMM stocks with a simple moving average of -12.15% for the last 200 days.

 Analysts’ Opinion of MMM